Sales Funnel Content Marketing – How To Boost Your Conversion Rates

 A funnel strategy should include engaging content for every stage of the buyer’s journey.
 In order to accomplish this, you’ll have to tailor your content to fit the needs of the customers that are in each stage of the funnel.
 This type of strategy provides you with the framework needed to create effective content for every stage of the buyer’s journey and ensures that top-funnel rut doesn’t happen.

-There are 4 very important stages of sales funnel content marketing.
+There are 4 very important stages of a sales funnel marketing strategy.
 Let’s funnel through the facts.

 Top of Funnel Content – The Awareness Stage